Pacific Northwest National Laboratory Materials Scientist - Electron Microscopy Emphasis in RICHLAND, Washington

-PNNL is seeking a Material Scientist with an emphasis on electron microscopy and other atomic/molecular scale imaging & characterization tools to join a team of multidisciplinary research professionals working to strengthen national security and advance nuclear S&T. At PNNL, a material scientist is expected to have expertise in one or more of the following areas:
+PNNL is seeking a Material Scientist with an emphasis on atomic/molecular scale imaging & characterization tools to join a team of multidisciplinary research professionals working to strengthen national security and advance nuclear S&T. At PNNL, a material scientist is expected to have expertise in one or more of the following areas:

 Synthesizes and studies the structures and physical/chemical properties of various materials including metals, alloys, ceramics, semiconductors, polymers, rubber, glass, and combinations of these materials.

 Studies the structures of materials from atomic to large length scales and performs short- and long-term characterization, modeling, or testing of these materials to understand their behavior and determine ways to improve them or develop new materials with specific properties.

 Develops individual steps and combined processes for manufacturing, joining, finishing, treating, and strengthening materials.

 Develops computational models of materials that describe structures, properties, and performance of materials.